-In recent years, impact resistant roofing materials have been getting more attention.
+In recent years, impact-resistant roof materials have been getting more attention.
 Roof material manufacturers have invested heavily into creating more durable roof products.
 It’s more common now to see roofing materials labeled as class III or class IV impact resistant.
 But what does that mean, and should you have it on your own home?

 Impact-resistant shingles and tiles are designed to withstand impact from hail and other debris without damage.
 Hail is a threat to roofs in Colorado, which had the 2nd most hail-related property claims in 2019 according to insurancejournal.com.
 Hail stones of 1” or larger can damage your roof by causing granules to detach and exposing the asphalt material to harmful UV rays, or by cracking the fiberglass shingle mat.
 Both of which are known to reduce your roof’s lifespan and potentially cause leaks.
 Having impact-resistant roofing on your Denver home can reduce this risk.